Skip to main content

 What message do you have for staff?

-I want to serve our staff and I strive to act as an ambassador for Sirona as well as championing Sirona’s services I also want to highlight the importance of staff wellbeing.
+I want to serve our staff and I strive to act as an ambassador for Sirona as well as championing Sirona’s services I also want to highlight the importance of staff wellbeing and equity to ensure a positive working culture and environment for all our people within Sirona to enable them to deliver the best patient care.

 Please can you tell us something about yourself that not many people might know?